selevas/selevas/README.md

 Several years ago I did a lot of web development for clients, but all the sites have since disappeared or changed dramatically.

-Most of my recent professional experience has been writing internal tools and apps for my employers.
+Most of my recent professional experience has been writing internal tools and apps for my employer.
 However, I'm working on developing more open source code to share my work!

 ### My plans